theharvardcrimson/comp-materials/README.md

 ### Git

-This is likely already installed unless you are (Windows)[https://git-scm.com/download/win]. `git` is crucial!
+This is likely already installed unless you are using [Windows](https://git-scm.com/download/win). `git` is crucial!
 It is your best friend.

 The most common workflow might be: